Candida: What is it? What does it have to do with my sleep and how do I get rid of it?

-Let's go into that first.
-How do you know that you have Candida?
-If you have a really bad case of Candida the side effects that are headaches, fatigue, brain fog, weight loss, allergies, fungi in your nails, a really white coating on your tongue, vaginal yeast infections.
-You can get it tested with an IGG test, so in your blood or a stool test.
-I usually do it in a stool test, where it's included.
+You can get it tested with an IGG test, either with a blood or a stool test.
+I usually do it in a stool test.
 That is one reason to do it.
-You can also, if you have a suspicion that you might have Candida, do a spit test.
-It is not quite as reliable, but you can do it at home.
-When you take a glass of water and you have the line, where your water breaks with the oxygen and you spit in there and if your spit is going down to the bottom and it has these long thready kind of tangles, then there is suspicion that you might have Candida as well.
-It might be a good idea to invest in getting a Candida test done.
+If you have a suspicion that you have Candida, do a spit test.
+It is not as reliable, but you can do it at home.
+Take a glass of water and where your water breaks with the oxygen, you spit in there and if your spit is going down to the bottom and it has these long thready kind of tangles, then there is suspicion that you have Candida.
+Then it might be a good idea to invest in getting a Candida test done.

-Another reason why you don’t want to have an overload of Candida is that it can get out of control really, really, really quickly and what it does is it's going to take away oxygen in your intestine and it's replacing it with fermentation, which is actually a great food source for cancer.
+Another reason why you don’t want to have an overload of Candida is that it can get out of control really, really, really quickly.
+It will take away oxygen in your intestine and replace it with fermentation, which is a great food source for cancer.

 How do you get rid of it?

-The first step you should take is avoid sugar, because Candida loves sugar.
-It thrives on it.
-It's going to take over when it gets sugar.
-Unfortunately, one of the side effects of Candida is that you will have cravings for sugar and carbs, ‘sugary carbs’ like pasta, white rice, white bread and baguette.
+The first step you should take is to avoid sugar!
+Candida loves sugar.
+It thrives on it and will take over when it gets sugar.
+Unfortunately, one of the side effects of Candida is that you will have cravings for sugar and carbs, ‘sugary carbs’ like pasta, white rice, white bread, and baguette.
 It can be difficult to cut out sugar and I always recommended doing it at a detox.
-Really do severage.
 Do it step by step.

-I use a brand called Now and their supplement is called Candida Now.
-I do a cure every six months, because I'm prone to it.
-That would be something that you could use and things that should be in there are something like Oregano and Pau d'arco and next I'm going to give you the exact protocol that I was suggested to do.
+I use Candida Now, by the brand called Now.
+Myself, I do a cure every six months because I'm prone to it.
+I'm going to give you the strict protocol that was suggested to me.

-You use your biofilm disruptor first.
-Use that for two weeks.
-Then you're going to do a 16 day antifungal rotation.
+- Do a 16-day antifungal rotation.
 The reason why we do these rotations is because we don't want to Candida to get used to it.
 We change it every four days.
 Have two of them and then you change them every four days.

-That's it for me.
-I personally hope you'll never have Candida, but chances are you probably have or will.
+I hope you never have Candida, but chances are you most likely have or will have.